learn-co-students/pfwtfp-hash-drills-london-web-062419-repeat/README.md

 sure there are no nuts in anything.

-Write a method `remove_allergens` that takes in any **one** of our ingredients `Hash`es as an argument, and returns a new hash with nuts removed.
+Write a method `remove_allergens` that takes in any **one** of our ingredients `Hash`es as an argument, and returns a new `Hash` with nuts removed.

 ## Conclusion